DataDog/terraform-provider-datadog/docs/data-sources/logs_indexes.md

 page_title: "datadog_logs_indexes Data Source - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  Use this data source to list several existing monitors for use in other resources.
+  Use this data source to list several existing logs indexes for use in other resources.
 ---

 # datadog_logs_indexes (Data Source)

-Use this data source to list several existing monitors for use in other resources.
+Use this data source to list several existing logs indexes for use in other resources.

 ## Example Usage